 Anthem Blue Cross and Anthem Blue Cross Life and Health Insurance Company (collectively “Anthem”) are closely monitoring COVID-19 developments and what it means for our customers and healthcare provider partners.
 Our clinical team is actively monitoring external queries and reports from the Centers for Disease Control and Prevention (CDC) to help us determine what action is necessary on our part.

-To help address care providers’ questions, Anthem has developed the following frequently asked questions.
+To help address care providers’ questions, Anthem has developed the following updates and frequently asked questions.

 - Waiver of member cost shares